danchege/Alchemist/README.md

 You can use the hosted online version at the link above, or run it locally using `./alchemist.sh` (see Installation & Setup).

+To experience the full power of Alchemist, it’s advisable to run it locally.
+The online demo is hosted on Render’s free tier, so not all capabilities may be available.

 ## Technology

 - **Backend**: Python (Flask)